 Do students have access to computers?

 Computer use begins in first grade with classroom computers and computer lab.
 CCS utilizes laptop carts for instructional use.
 There are computers in the library for student use.
-In addition, CCS provides every classroom teacher with a computer, and 7th and 8th graders are issued a school iPad for the entire year.
+In addition, CCS provides every classroom teacher with a computer, and 7th and 8th graders are issued a school Chromebook for the entire year.

 What special subjects will my child have?